noisebridge/PythonClass/11_server_side_dev_flask.md

     - follow example get it up and running on locals
     - add additional route and custom pycode
     - what else might we need?
+    - what is whisky?
-    - quick overview of python web frameworks
+    - quick overview of python web frameworks, WTF?

 3. Where do we go to continue learning?
     - standards are always changing a bit